glouppe/info8002-large-scale-data-systems/lecture9.md

 # NoSQL benefits

-- NoSQL usually scale better than RDBMs.
+- NoSQL may scale better than RDBMs.
 - A NoSQL system is probably a better solution when:
     - one only requires a lookup of objects based on a single key.
     - the application requires a flexible schema.